me-abhishekpal/scrcpy-quickfix-secure-flag-MacOS/README.md

-# scrcpy-quickfix-secure-flag-MacOS
+# scrcpy-quickfix-secure-flag-MacOS - All credit goes to the original author(https://github.com/Genymobile/scrcpy/commits?author=rom1v), I just created the build for the unknown.

-Build for MacOs against issue of Crash on Android 12 Developer Preview 1, added quickfix secure flag DONOTMERGE
+Build for MacOs against issue of Crash on Android 12 Developer Preview 1, added quickfix secure flag DONOTMERGE(https://github.com/Genymobile/scrcpy/commit/01199084adfe7d0f4c3bdebff7f4646772bcd196)

+If you have any issues running the below commands, make sure you've done this step:

+Mac OS
+Install the packages with Homebrew:

+# runtime dependencies
+brew install sdl2 ffmpeg

+# client build dependencies
+brew install pkg-config meson

 **Clone this repo**
-cd into the folder and issue the commands accordingly:
+cd into the folder and run the commands according to your need:

 **Run without installing:**
 ./run x [options]